FAQs on Ketamine Infusions: What You Need to Know-ABQ

 How long will each ketamine IV infusion session last?

 The standard regimen followed at The Injection and Infusion Clinic of ABQ is six infusions spread over two to three weeks.
 Adjustments are made based on individual response.
 Though randomized controlled studies have documented responses even on the first day of infusion.
 Our experience in the clinic is that most patients have a response by the fourth infusion.
 When this occurs, remaining infusions are then spaced out a bit longer (e.g. instead of the 5th infusion occurring in two-three days, we postpone it to five or even seven days).
 Take note however that the number of sessions for each patient are extremely variable and is based on patient response and preference.
-Please do not forget to complete Mood Monitor so we can help you get the optimal management plan for your condition here at The Injection and Infusion Clinic of ABQ.
-We are highly committed to give you the best experience in our clinic.
+We highly encourage you schedule counseling in between sessions, so you can unpack your experiences.
+Here at The Injection and Infusion Clinic of ABQ, we are highly committed to give you the best experience.

 Ketamine for Post-Traumatic Stress Disorder (PTSD)